If it hasn’t happened already, expect a call soon from your teen about a deposit for next year’s housing.

-Though it may seem like your college freshman barely started his second semester, he’s already being asked to make decisions about next year’s housing.
-Here are some things to discuss before he makes any decisions.
+Though it may seem like your college freshman barely started their second semester, they’re already being asked to make decisions about next year’s housing.
+Here are some things to discuss before they make any decisions.

 A new roommate, or set of roommates, means your teen could be living with people you’ve never met.
 My kids chose new roommates because they had different housing interests from their freshman roommates.
 We’d heard the names of the new kids pretty regularly, so we were comfortable with their choices.

 For the student having trouble selecting a roommate, give some guidance.
 Compromising a little helps.
-He should be able to deal with a roommate who’s messier or neater than he is, but not necessarily someone on probation for underage drinking.
+They should be able to deal with a roommate who’s messier or neater than they are, but not necessarily someone on probation for underage drinking.
 Learning to live with people you’ve only known for a short time is a life skill.

 Living on- or off-campus When our daughter told us she planned to live off-campus her sophomore year, we were less than enthusiastic.
-There are pros and cons to each option and it depends upon your student, the cost and the roommates she chooses.
+There are pros and cons to each option and it depends upon your student, the cost and the roommates they choose.